Tag Archives: vietnam war

 Viet Minh Regulars

 The French took away the wrong lesson from Na-Son and repeated it at Dien Bien Phu.
 The French desired to use Dien Bien Phu as a base of operations against the Viet Minh.
 Unfortunately the French chose badly.
-The elected to occupy a marshy valley surrounded by hills covered in dense jungle.
-They elected to go light on artillery and the air head was at the far end of the range of French aircraft, especially tactical air forces which were in short supply.
-To make matters worse the General Navarre, commander of French forces in Indochina informed that the French government was going to begin peace talks and that he would receive no further reinforcements elected to continue the operation.
+Instead of high ground they elected to occupy a marshy valley surrounded by hills covered in dense jungle.
+They went light on artillery and the air head was at the far end of the range of French aircraft, especially tactical air forces which were in short supply.
+To make matters worse, General Navarre, commander of French forces in Indochina was informed that the French government was going to begin peace talks and that he would receive no further reinforcements.
+Despite this, he elected to continue the operation.

 dien-bien-phu